-One of the landmarks of Tanay, Tanay Church (formally known as Saint Ildefonsus of Toledo Parish Church) is one of the landmarks of Tanay.
-It’s a historical church built in the 1770s, this historical church features a beautiful traditional baroque architecture and is home to several important religious artifacts.
+One of the landmarks of Tanay, Tanay Church (formally known as Saint Ildefonsus of Toledo Parish Church) is one of the top Tanay Rizal tourist spots that you shouldn’t miss.
+Built in the 1770s, this historical church features a beautiful traditional baroque architecture and is home to several important religious artifacts.

-If you’re going on a day tour in Tanay, it’s ideal to stop by Tanay Church first in your itinerary.
+If you’re doing a Tanay Rizal day tour, it’s ideal to stop by Tanay Church first in your itinerary.

 2. Daranak Falls

-Daranak Falls is a popular weekend destination especially by locals living in the area.
-Families often come here for short picnics, as there are tables available for rent and a huge dining hall with a view of the waterfall.
-Younger visitors tend to stop here for a quick swim before visiting other destinations in Tanay.
+Daranak Falls is especially popular among the locals and is often part of day trips from Manila.
+Families often come here for short picnics and settle in one of the tables or at the huge dining hall with a view of the waterfall.
+Day tour visitors make a stopover here for a quick swim and photos before visiting other destinations in Tanay.

 Note: If you trek further, you may also visit Batlag Falls.
 Batlag Falls is in a private property so you will need to pay additional entrance fee per person.